verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] watch men orbit me like planets with credit cards.
 - [ ] what a pain in the fucking ass my depression is for everyone. it leaks. it stains furniture.
 - [ ] One must take heed of that shit
+- [ ] First the greetings.
+Now, the sweet talk.
+What's next?
+A little hand release?